miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 ```
 class Employee:
 	def __init__ (self, name, age): # declare which attributes each instance of the class should have
+		# instance attributes:
 		self.name = name # creates an attribute called "name" (left) and assigns the value of the "name" (parameter) to it (right)
-		self.age = age # creates an attribute called "age" and assigns the values
+		self.age = age # creates an attribute called "age" and assigns the value of the "age" parameter to it

 ```

 How to create an object:
 - by instatiating a class -> calling the class name followed by parentheses